Common Vestibular Disorders

 A multidisciplinary approach to treating vestibular disorders will bring about the optimum results.
 Vestibular therapy, neuro-optometric rehabilitation therapy, physical therapy and occupational therapy may all be beneficial for optimal healing.

-Begin your journey towards a better quality of life by calling Vision Therapy Institute of Calgary to schedule your functional visual evaluation today.Vision Therapy Institute of Calgary serves patients from Calgary, Bridgeland , Macleod Trail, Panorama Hills and throughout .
+Begin your journey towards a better quality of life by calling to schedule your functional visual evaluation today.Our practice serves patients from Calgary, Bridgeland , Macleod Trail, and Panorama Hills, and surrounding communities.